openebs/openebs/e2e/terraform/README.md

-# OpenEBS On The Cloud - Deployment Using Terraform and kops (Kubernetes Operations)
+# OpenEBS on the Cloud - Deployment using Terraform and kops (Kubernetes Operations)

 The purpose of this user guide is to provide the instructions to set up a Kubernetes cluster on AWS (Amazon Web Services) and have OpenEBS running in hyperconverged mode.

 ## Pre-requisites

-Follow the steps below to setup-up the pre-requisites:
+Perform the following procedure to setup-up the pre-requisites:

 **Amazon Web Services (AWS):**